tngo0508/CPSC353/file.txt

 def change_least_significant_bit(color_value, binary):
-    """Change the least significant bit in red, blue, green value or RGB value of a pixel
+    """Change the least significant bit in red, blue, green value or RGB value of a pixel.

     Args:
-        color_value: red, green, or blue value of a pixel
+        color_value: red, green, or blue value of a pixel.
-        binary: sequence of number 0 and 1 representing for textLength or secret text
+        binary: sequence of number 0 and 1 representing for textLength or secret text.

     Returns:
-        New RGB value after changing the least significant bit
+        New RGB value after changing the least significant bit.
     """

     temp = list('{0:08b}'.format(color_value))